+Property and Casualty Guaranty Funds

-In nearly all liquidations, guaranty associations are the initial direct handlers and payers of most policyholder claims or other policyholder contractual obligations.
-In certain instances, guaranty associations are required to provide some level of continuing policyholder coverage.
-The receiver should consider the ability of the information systems to supply information required by guaranty associations.
-Most of the data should already be in the company records, but the information systems will need to accommodate the unique needs of the insolvent insurer and the guaranty associations.
-For property and casualty insolvencies, this information must be in compliance with the UDS in order to allow the guaranty associations to meet their statutory obligations.
+For property and casualty insolvencies, this information must be in compliance with the Uniform Data Standards (UDS) in order to allow the guaranty associations to meet their statutory obligations.
 Therefore, UDS expertise is needed to determine whether the systems meet all of the applicable UDS record requirements.
 The receiver may elect to have an analysis of the system data elements performed by a representative of one or more of the guaranty associations or outside consultants.